RevoU-FSSE-2/week-17-muhammad-avicena/README.md

 ![Alt text](./assets-github/firebase.png)

-The project has been successfully deployed using Railway.
+The project has been successfully deployed using Firebase.
 You can access the production version of the website by following this link: [https://deezchat-firebase.avicena.dev](https://deezchat-firebase.avicena.dev).

 Feel free to explore the website and try out the different features.
 I appreciate any feedback and suggestions to further improve the user experience.